zlwaterfield/vortex/README.md

 # Vortex

+The goal of Vortex is to make it easy to host media files and share their links.
+Think of a self-hosted Google Drive.

-Vortex syncs files from a local directory to a Cloudflare R2 bucket to host and share them.
-Additionally, it generates short links for the uploaded files using the Dub API (optional).
+Vortex syncs files from a local directory to a Cloudflare R2 bucket.
+It also generates short links for the uploaded files using the Dub API.
+This is all done via the terminal.

 ## Features